-In KS2, children are required to read for 20 minutes, at least three times per week independently and with or to an adult.
-The children record their own reading in homework diaries.
-Parents and teachers are asked to check and sign homework diaries on a weekly basis.
+In KS2, children are required to read for 20 minutes, at least three times per week either independently or to an adult.
+Parents are asked to sign their children's homework diary three times a week to say that their children have read.